lpmatos/algorithms/README.md

 </p>

 <p align="center">
-  Theory and implementation of a few computer science algorithms for fun 👻 and study 🎒!
+  Theory and implementation of a few computer science algorithms for fun and study!
 </p>

 <p align="center">